extism/docs/docs/install.md

 ## Usage

-The simplest use-case is to download and build the source code then install the library and header file into the installation prefix of your choice.
+The most common use-case is to download and build the source code then install the library and header file into the installation prefix of your choice.

 In order to build from source, you must have a recent version of the [Rust toolchain installed](https://rustup.rs/).